yurimarcolino/Pomodoro/README.md

 <img src="./docs/history-pomodoro.png" width=500 height=300/>

-This is where the user com check his Pomodoro's history and also see if a Pomodoro was finished, interrupted or if the timer is still ongoing.
+This is where the user can check his Pomodoro's history and also see if a Pomodoro was finished, interrupted or if the timer is still ongoing.

 ## TODO